meanzad/movie-recommendation-system/README.md

 Cosine similarity is a mathematical way to measure the similarity between two vectors or sets of information.
 It's implemented using the sklearn module. np.argpartition gives us the sorted indices of the 5 highest similarites, which is then used to index into the movies dataframe to get the 5 closest search results.

+##### Javascript for real-time result fetching

+When something is typed on the search box in the index page, the onkeyup() event detects it and calls the search_movie() function implemented in javascript.

+the function sends an AJAX request (using fetch) to the /search route, passing the search query.

+It receives a list of matching movies from the server and dynamically updates the search results in the HTML.

 #### Recommendation_Engine:

 The recommendation algorithm uses a collaborative filtering algoirthm using Pandas to suggest movies.